zanut/git-commands-old/remote-commands.md

    - you move from Github to another hosting site, like Bitbucket
    - you want to switch from the https to the ssh protocol (the remote URL is different)

    8. To create a *second* remote repository for your local repo, the command to add a remote named "bitbucket" with the URL "https://bitbucket.org/your-username/git-commands" is:
+   > git remote add bitbucket https://bitbucket.org/zanut/git-commands

    ```
    todo your answer
    ```